-Key Information - for explanatory r notes, s Policy consultation period 1 November 2020 to 8 January 2021 Policy determined on 8 February 2021 Policy contact name and position Pete Halford, Headteacher Amendments after determination The following amendments were made in August 2021 to comply with the revised School Admissions Code 2021: priority for children adopted from state care outside England was added to oversubscription criterion 1; wording added to reflect that decisions on in-year admissions must be sent to a parent within 15 school days; provision added for Hard to Place children; advice added regarding applications for overseas children; reference to UK service personnel being a vulnerable category of children in the Devon In-Year Fair Access Protocol removed.
-Department for Education number 878-3116 Age range 4 to 11.
-There is also Early years provision from 3.
-Type of school Academy primary school Admissions authority Link Academy Trust Normal round intake Reception Published Admission Number 12 Priority for children to another school bl Exmouth Community College 1 Priority for children from another sc No Designated religious character Yes - Church of England Admissions catchment area Yes - see below School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for the exceptional need criterion.
-See below Key Dates Normal round When to apply 15 No ovember 2021 to the National Closing Date of 15 January 2022 Decision nal Offer Date which is 19 April 2022 When to appeal 15 May 2022 or from 20 days after the refusal, whichever is later 2 Deadline to submit appeal ay 2022 Deadline to hear appeal ly 2022 3 Key Dates In-Year admission When to apply from ' 1 June 2022 for Year Groups 1 to 6 1 September 2022 for Reception Decision 10 school days of an application When to submit appeal 20 school days after refusal Deadline to hear appeal 30 school days of the form being submitted Contacts for further information Devon School Admissions Service 0345 155 1019 admissions @devo n.gov.uk Devon County Council policies, info rmatior n and admissions application forms devon.cc/admissions and devon.cc/admissionarrangements Clerk to the Independent School Admissions Appeals 0345 155 1019 devon.cc/appeals Devon Education Transport Team 0345 155 1019 devon.cc/schooltransport Children's Education Advisory Service - advice for service families 01980 618244 DCYP-CEAS-Enquiries@mod.gov.uk The Department for Education (DfE) 0870 000 2288 www.education.gov.uk Office of the Schools Adjudicator 01325 735303 www.education.gov.uk/schoolsadjudicator The Education & Skills Funding Agency (ESFA) 0370 000 2288 www.gov.uk/government/organisations/education-and-skills-funding-agency
+Policy consultation period , 1 November 2021 to 7 January 2022 Policy determined on 7 February 2022 Policy contact name and position Alex Waterman, Headteacher Amendments after determination 1 - Department for Education school Laumbar 070 2420 • Humber 878-2430 Age range 4 to 11.
+There is also Early Years provision from 2 Type of school Academy primary school Admissions authority Link Academy Trust Normal round intake Reception Published Admission Number 20 25 Priority for children to another se South Dartmoor Community College 1 Priority for children from another setting No Designated religious character No Admissions catchment area Yes - see below School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for the exceptional need criterion.
+See below Key Dates Normal round When to apply 15 Novem ober 2022 to the National Closing Date which is 15 January 2023 Decision National Offer Date which is 17 April 2023 When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later 2 Deadline to submit appeal 31 May 2023 Deadline to hear appeal 28 July 2023 3 Key Dates In-Year admission When to apply from 1 June 2023 for Year Groups 1 to 6 from 1 September 2023 for Reception Decision within 10 school days of an application When to submit appeal from 20 school days after refusal Deadline to hear appeal within 30 school days of the form being submitted school days of the form being submitted Contacts for further informatic